waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IX.
 Cognitive Bias & Self-Correction Log

 - **Fossil Quest Confirmation Bias:** I may be too focused on the Hiker at 1F (6,7) being the direct solution.
 It's possible that an action performed elsewhere on the map (or even in a different location entirely) could trigger him to move.
 I must remain open to testing hypotheses that are not directly related to interacting with the Hiker himself.

+# VIII.
+Future Tool Ideas
+- An `item_menu_navigator` tool to automatically select a specific item from the inventory, avoiding manual scrolling.

+# X. Fossil Quest - New Hypotheses
+- If the Coin Case is not found in the Game Corner, the man at (15,12) may have lost it somewhere else in Celadon City.
+A city-wide search would be the next step.

+# XI.
+Verified Observations
+- The `grass` tiles inside the Celadon Game Corner are purely decorative and do not trigger wild encounters.